cob-core/Isembard/README.md

 If it's a game bug, it will tell you, if it's a mod you've just started using, it will tell you that too.
 Even if it's not Victoria 3 with the issue, it'll tell you that too.
 Bluescreens, driver issues, it will help you get Victoria 3 back up and running.

 ### AI Usage
-It does not parse the crash logs using AI, though parts of the code is written by ChatGPT and modified.
+It does not parse the crash logs using AI, though parts of the code is written with the help of ChatGPT.

 ## How to Use
 ### Windows